Ronaldo: People are stupid and talk too much

 "People are stupid and talk too much."

-In the aftermath of a patchy display, Sarri conceded his Juve are "a team under construction" and Ronaldo similarly urged patience.
+In the aftermath of a patchy display, Sarri conceded his Juve is "a team under construction" and Ronaldo similarly urged patience.

 "The important thing is that the team won," he said.